quicwg/ops-drafts/draft-ietf-quic-applicability.md

 may adjust the maximum idle timeout based on the number of open or expected connections as shorter timeout values may free-up memory more quickly.
-If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alives messages, or a QUIC implementation may provide an option to defer the time-out to avoid unnecessary load, as specified in Section 10.2.2 of {{QUIC}}.
+If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages, or a QUIC implementation may provide an option to defer the time-out to avoid unnecessary load, as specified in Section 10.1.2 of {{QUIC}}.
 See {{resumption-v-keepalive}} for further guidance on keep-alives.